-Survivor grant: A lump sum of 12 months of the deceased's pension is paid.
+Survivor grant: A lump sum of 12 months of the old-age or disability grant the deceased received or was entitled to receive is paid.

-Funeral grant: A lump sum ranging from 150,000 shillings to 600,000 shillings is paid, depending on the amount of monthly contributions.
+Funeral grant: A lump sum of 150,000 shillings to 600,000 shillings is paid, depending on the amount of monthly contributions.

-Benefit adjustment: The Board of the National Social Security Fund reviews benefits periodically and adjusts them according to the actuarial valuation of the fund and changes in the legal minimum wage.
+Benefit adjustment: The benefits are reviewed periodically and may be adjusted according to the actuarial valuation of the schemes' funds.